Him188/kotlin-dynamic-delegation/README.md

 # kotlin-dynamic-delegation

-Kotlin compiler plugin that allows class delegation to be dynamic like property delegations
+Kotlin compiler plugin that allows class delegation to be dynamic like property delegations.

+The plugin is working in progress.

 ## What does this plugin do